-Recommendation Explanation Evaluation of individual Director contribution In connection with the overall and formal evaluation of the functioning (paragraph 9.2 of the Afep-Medef Code relating to evaluation and appraisal of the Board of Directors) of the Board performed by an independent consultant at the end of 2016 and 2019, no formal appraisal was made by each Director of the contribution of each of the other Directors to the Board of Directors' "The evaluation has three objectives: work.
-However, the process and the results of the evaluation have [] highlighted the professionalism and personal involvement of the Board members, especially the Independent Directors.
-For further to measure the actual contribution of each Director details on the process and its results, please refer to the section entitled to the Board's work" "Evaluation of the Board's functioning".
-Concerning the implementation of this recommendation, the Independent Directors considered that, as things currently stand, it was better to continue to focus on evaluating the quality of the collective functioning of the Board and its Committees hand, any other company of which the first company owns or holds, either directly or indirectly, more than half the share capital, except for agreements relating to routine operations or transactions and made on arm's length terms and conditions.
+In connection with the overall and formal evaluation of the functioning of the Board performed by an independent consultant at the end of 2016 and 2019, no formal appraisal was made by each Director of the contribution of each of the other Directors to the Board of Directors' work.
+However, the process and the results of the evaluation have highlighted the professionalism and personal involvement of the Board members, especially the Independent Directors.
+For further details on the process and its results, please refer to the section entitled "Evaluation of the Board's functioning".
+Concerning the implementation of this recommendation, the Independent Directors considered that, as things currently stand, it was better to continue to focus on evaluating the quality of the collective functioning of the Board and its